-Singapore’s Best Employers 2022 is a large-scale and comprehensive study that assesses the attractiveness of organisations in Singapore based on an independent employee survey.
-Tens of thousands of evaluations, the opinions of thousands of workers and the scores for hundreds of companies were taken into account.
-The 200 highest-scoring employers were recognised.
+Singapore’s Best Employers 2023 is a large-scale and comprehensive employer study that assesses the attractiveness of employers in Singapore based on an independent employee survey.
+Tens of thousands of evaluations, the opinions of thousands of employees and the scores for hundreds of companies were taken into account.
+The 250 highest-scoring employers were recognised.

 Every company with at least 200 staff is eligible for the ranking.
 Global data firm Statista pre-researched an initial list of more than 1,700 employers using industry lists, employer databases and desk research.
 To capture other eligible businesses that are not part of the initial list, the question on the name of one’s employer is an open-ended one.

 Employers were grouped into one of the following 27 industries:

 - Oil & Gas Operations, Mining and Chemicals

 - Automotive (Automotive & Suppliers)

 - Drugs & Biotechnology